 to provide encryption facilities to cypher information for avoiding interception of confidential information on the transmission path.

 Security is realized through various kinds of signatures, which are shared as keys between the peers.
-Signatures can be passwords consisting of a sequence of characters, but might be more complex structures like digital certificates, which embed a trust hierarchy together with the keying material.71
+Signatures can be passwords consisting of a sequence of characters, but might be more complex structures like digital certificates, which embed a trust hierarchy together with the keying material.

+IEEE 802 access networks use port based authentication together with the Extensible Authentication Protocol (EAP) to mutually verify the identity of the user and the node of access, to control the access to the communication resources, and to generate and install a pairwise master key as the foundation of the encryption of the user data passing over the R1 reference point.

+Figure 7-1: Port based authentication architecture

+The port based authentication system consists of a Supplicant System located in the terminal, an Authenticator System located in the node of attachment and an Authentication Server System, which resides in the Subscription Service.
+Supplicant and Authenticator have both two ports, an uncontrolled port into the Port Authentication Entity (PAE), and a controlled port for the user data and other protocol information forwarded over the datapath.

+In the unauthenticated state, the controlled port in both the supplicant as well as in the authenticator are blocked.
+Only authentication messages of the EAP are exchanged between the PAE in the Authenticator and the PAE in the Supplicant to verify the identities of both peers and to create and install the pairwise master key for the encryption of the data passing through the controlled port.
+Once the authentication with forwarding the messages from the authenticator to the authentication server succeeds successfully, the controlled ports in both the supplicant as well as the authenticator are opened and the exchange of user data and other protocol information can start.

 It is good practice not to directly use the persistent password or the keying material in certificates for the cyphering process, but to derive temporary keys for the processing of the transferred information to realize integrity, non-repudiation and encryption.
 Temporary keys may be modified frequently to make it more difficult for an attacker to apply brute-force methods for breaking the security.